linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 ![image](https://user-images.githubusercontent.com/85982220/198888752-e84c96a0-a889-4f49-b99a-bfb37653b5c0.png)

-&rarr; The time users spend in a day on 4 states of physical activity is:
+The time users spend in a day on 4 states of physical activity is:
 - Sedentary minutes: 19.5 hours
 - Lightly active: 4 hours
 - Fairly active: 15 minutes
 - Very active: 30 minutes

+**Recommendation:**

 &rarr; Users should reduce the sedentary minutes and increase time in lightly active